Recruitment Video Production in West Michigan

 Next step

 If hiring is a live business problem, start with Recruitment & Culture, then compare proof from Buist Electric, Grand Rapids Ballet Summer Intensives, and VDM & GVA Recruitment Ecosystem.
+If legacy and retention are part of the hiring pitch too, add Can a Company Anniversary Video Help Recruiting and Retention?.

 Why this answer comes from SALT

-Sloan Inns, Bucking Creative Director
+Sloan Inns, Founder & Creative Director

 Sloan leads concept, story, and direction at SALT.
 He writes from the messy middle where strategy, production, and real-world client pressure meet.